Taxis of the United Kingdom: Private hire (minicabs)

 Private hire vehicles began operating in the 1960s in competition with hackney carriages after a loophole in the law was spotted (although in some areas it is possible to hold a dual hackney/private hire licence).
 A minicab must be booked, for example, by telephone, internet, or fax, or in person at the registered minicab office.
 A minicab can be booked at the time it is required, but only at the office of a company registered to accept bookings rather than directly with a driver.

+The Suzy Lamplugh Trust lobbied for their licencing.

 Since 2001 minicabs have been subject to regulation in London and most other local authorities.
 London minicabs are now licensed by TFL (London Taxis and Private Hire), or TFLTPH, formerly known as the Public Carriage Office.
 This is the same body that now regulates London's licensed taxicabs, but minicab drivers do not have to complete The Knowledge, and although they must undergo a small "topographical test" in order to obtain a Private Hire Driver's Licence, they generally rely on satnavs or local knowledge to take them to the pick up and destination.
 All vehicles available for pre-booking by London minicab drivers must hold a private hire vehicle (PHV) licence showing that the vehicles are fit for purpose; this is updated with MOT tests twice a year after an inspection at a licensed garage.
 In London, new applicants must send their Topographical Test Certificate along with their application to the PH Driver Licensing Section of the TFLTPH.